-What's the best way to introduce yourself at a job interview?
-How can you start off an interview making the best possible impression?
 First impressions can play a major role in how an employer perceives you as a candidate.
-What you say during the first phase of the interview may make a big difference in the outcome—in a good way or in a bad way.
+What you say during the first phase of the interview can make a difference in the outcome—in a good way or in a bad way.
 You don't want to come across as awkward and lacking in social skills.
 Rather, you'll want to show that you have the professionalism and communication skills to be an asset to the company if hired.

-In fact, some hiring managers may make a decision to reject a candidate based on what they didn't do when they met them.
-That's why it's important to pay attention to interview manners and to carefully think through how you will introduce yourself during a job interview.
+Little things make a big difference at this stage of a job search.
+That's why it's important to pay attention to interview manners and to think through how you will introduce yourself during the job interview.

 What to Say When You Arrive at the Interview